 It is clear that stakeholders are holding companies responsible not only for their own actions, but for the actions of their suppliers and business partners as well.
 By examining their value chain, from raw materials to end products, companies like AT&T and Target are well positioned to engage stakeholders, manage product life cycles, operate strict codes of conduct, and report transparently—ultimately managing risk and driving reputation.

-If you would like to learn more on this topic join us New Orleans, LA on December 3,2015 for our CDP Reporting: Disclosing Environmental Impacts course.
+If you would like to learn more on this topic join us for our CDP Reporting: Disclosing Environmental Impacts course.